Common Allergens and How Air Purifiers Help

 - In HVAC ductwork and on filters

 How air purifiers help: Pollen grains are 10-100 microns, the easiest particle size for HEPA filters to capture.
 A purifier running with windows closed during high-pollen days keeps indoor pollen counts far below outdoor levels.
+For a complete seasonal timing and preparation strategy, see our allergy season air purifier guide.

 Other steps that help: